 While terms and conditions of each affiliate program may vary from advertiser to advertiser, one feature common to many is that you display ads on your blog/website/social media account but not allowed to push sales one-on-one through these ads as in the case of Amazon.
-For instance you own a website MySite.com.
+Suppose you own a website MySite.com.
 If your friend intends to purchase a product from Amazon.in, you cannot invite him to your home, open your website, click Amazon ad placed there before the friend start placing order on.
 Amazon had a referral program for the same which is now discontinued.

 As per Amazon’s Associates Program Participation Requirements: You will not purchase any Product(s) through Special Links for use by you or for resale or commercial use of any kind.
 Similarly, you will not request or encourage any of your friends, relatives, or associates to purchase any Product(s) through Special Links for use by you or them or for resale or commercial use of any kind.
 Further, you will not offer any Products on your site for resale or commercial use of any kind.

-If Amazon comes to know that it is through your IP address purchase made (which can happen if say you operate an Internet Cafe), they will not allow incentive.
+If Amazon comes to know that it is through your IP address purchase made (which can happen if say you operate an internet cafe), they will not allow incentive.
 In other words, you are not allowed direct selling.
 This restricts the scope.
 Here is a reply received from Amazon.in customer care when an order was actually made by a friend of an Amazon Associate Program member: